 Unlike external hackers, insiders already start within the perimeter, while also benefitting from know-how of where sensitive assets and data lie and how to zero in on them.
 Insider threats take the longest to uncover—as employees, and other insiders, generally benefit from some level of trust by default, which may help them avoid detection.
 The protracted time-to-discovery also translates into higher potential for damage.
 Many of the most catastrophic breaches in recent years have been perpetrated by insiders.

 The more privileges and access a user, account, or process amasses, the greater the potential for abuse, exploit, or error.
 Implementing privilege management not only minimizes the potential for a security breach occurring, it also helps limit the scope of a breach should one occur.
+Implementing PAM best practices (removing admin rights, enforcing least privilege, eliminating default/embedded credentials, etc.) are also an important piece of enterprise IT systems hardening.

 One differentiator between PAM and other types of security technologies is that PAM can dismantle multiple points of the cyberattack chain, providing protection against both external attack as well as attacks that make it within networks and systems.